 Laboratory screening of blood, urine, and body secretions can help detect and identify brain and/or spinal cord infection and determine the presence of antibodies and foreign proteins.
 Such tests can also rule out metabolic conditions that have similar symptoms.
 For example, a throat culture may be taken to check for viral or bacterial organisms that cause meningitis or encephalitis.
 In this procedure, the back of the throat is wiped with a sterile cotton swab, which is then placed on a culture medium.
 Viruses and bacteria are then allowed to grow on the medium.
 Samples are usually taken in the physician’s office or in a laboratory setting and sent out for analysis to state laboratories or to the U.S. Centers for Disease Control and Prevention.
 Results are usually available in 2 to 3 days.

 Electroencephalography, or EEG, can identify abnormal brain waves by monitoring electrical activity in the brain through the skull.
-Among its many functions, EEG is used to help diagnose certain seizure disorders, brain damage from head injuries, specific viral infections such as herpes virus, and inflammation of the brain and/or spinal cord.
+Among its many functions, EEG is used to help diagnose seizures or patterns that may suggest specific viral infections such as herpes virus.
 This painless, risk-free test can be performed in a doctor’s office or at a hospital or testing facility.

 Persons who are suspected of having meningitis or encephalitis should receive immediate, aggressive medical treatment.
 Both diseases can progress quickly and have the potential to cause severe, irreversible neurological damage.

-Early treatment of bacterial meningitis is important to its outcome.
-Strong doses of general antibiotics may be prescribed first, followed by intravenous antibiotics in more severe cases.
-Antibiotics may also be given to prevent other bacterial infections.
+Early treatment of bacterial meningitis is important to its outcome, with antibiotics that can cross the protective blood-brain lining.
 Appropriate antibiotic treatment for most types of meningitis can reduce the risk of dying from the disease to below 15 percent.

 Infected sinuses may need to be drained.
 Corticosteroids such as prednisone may be ordered to relieve brain pressure and swelling and to prevent hearing loss that is common in patients with Haemophilus influenza meningitis.
-Pain medicine and sedatives may be given to make patients more comfortable.
 Lyme disease is treated with intravenous antibiotics.

-Unlike bacteria, viruses cannot be killed by antibiotics (an exception is the herpes virus, which can be treated with the antiviral drug acyclovir).
-Patients with mild viral meningitis may be allowed to stay at home, while those who have a more serious infection may be hospitalized for supportive care.
-Patients with mild cases, which often cause only flu-like symptoms, may be treated with fluids, bed rest (preferably in a quiet, dark room), and analgesics for pain and fever.
+Unlike bacteria, viruses cannot be killed by antibiotics; generally there is no specific treatment for viruses except for the herpes virus, which can be treated with the antiviral drug acyclovir.
 The physician may prescribe anticonvulsants such as dilantin or phenytoin to prevent seizures and corticosteroids to reduce brain inflammation.
-If inflammation is severe, pain medicine and sedatives may be prescribed to make the patient more comfortable.
+If inflammation is severe, pain medicine and sedatives may be prescribed to make the person more comfortable.

 Acute disseminated encephalomyelitis is treated with steroids.
 Fungal meningitis is treated with intravenous antifungal medications.